sspaeti/obsidian-note-taking-assistant/README.md

 | Graph-Boosted | Embeddings + Graph | "Semantic search boosted by graph proximity" |

+## Web App

+A browser-based interface is available in `web-app/`.
+It queries MotherDuck cloud and uses a deployed embedding server for semantic search.
+See `web-app/README.md` for setup.

 ## 100% Local & Private

 **Your notes never leave your machine.** Everything runs locally: